msyamkumar/cs220-s21-projects/p7/README.md

 * Don't name the variables and functions as python keywords or built-in functions.
 Bad example: str = "23".
 * Don't define functions with the same name or define one function multiple times.
 Just keep the best version.
 * Put all `import` commands together at the second cell of `main.ipynb`, the first cell should be submission information (netid and etc).
 * Think twice before creating a function without any parameters.
 Defining a new functions is unnecessary sometimes.
 The advantage of writing functions is that we can reuse the same code.
 If we only use this function once, there is no need to create a new function.
+But feel free to create helper functions with one or more parameters that can be used for multiple questions.
 * Avoid redundant logic.
 * Please don't import any additional modules that we didn't ask you to import, **TAs will deduct points for that.**